This step-by-step tutorial will show you and guide you through all the steps to install Kali Linux on VirtualBox.

-5. Accept the default “VDI (VirtualBox Disk Image)” drive file type and click “Next” button.
+5. Accept the default “VDI (VirtualBox Disk Image)” drive file type and click the “Next” button.

 6. Next, we’ll dynamically allocate storage on our physical disk.
-This option allows you to save space on your physical disk until the virtual disk grows to its maximum allocated size.
-Click “Next” button.
+This option allows you to save space on your physical disk until the virtual disk grows to its maximum given size.
+Click the “Next” button.

-7. The virtual hard drive is a section of your computer’s hard drive space which will be used to store your virtual machine.
-Set the file size of the virtual disk: 20 GB or more.
+7. The virtual hard drive is a section of your computer’s hard drive space that will be used to store your virtual machine.
+Set the file size of the virtual disk to 20 GB or more.
 Click “Create” to finish setting up your Kali Linux virtual machine on VirtualBox.

-8. The wizard will close and back to VirtualBox Manager.
-Select your Virtual Machine and click “Start” button.
+8. The wizard will close and go back to VirtualBox Manager.
+Select your Virtual Machine and click the “Start” button.

-9. When you first start Kali Linux virtual machine with VirtualBox, you will need to select a start-up disk.
+9. When you start Kali Linux virtual machine with VirtualBox, you must select a start-up disk.
 Start this process by clicking the little folder icon.

 Confirm your choice by clicking the “Choose” button.